roikonen/scalablemodeling/docs/theory.md

 ![](assets/images/eda.png#only-light)
 ![](assets/images/eda_dark.png#only-dark)

+## Command–Query Separation (CQS)

+Command–Query Separation (CQS) is a design principle introduced by Bertrand Meyer during his work on the Eiffel programming language.
+It defines a strict division between operations that mutate system state (commands) and operations that retrieve information (queries).
+Each method should be either a command or a query but not both.
+This separation improves program clarity by preventing hidden side-effects in queries and it supports testing and reasoning by preserving functional purity in information retrieval.

 ## Command Query Responsibility Segregation (CQRS)

-CQRS is a pattern that separates the responsibilities of updating data (commands) and reading data (queries).
-By dividing these operations, CQRS improves performance, scalability, and security, allowing for more efficient handling of complex, high-demand systems.
+CQRS is a pattern built on top of CQS that separates the responsibilities of updating data (commands) and reading data (queries).
+By dividing these operations, CQRS improves performance, scalability and security, enabling more efficient handling of complex or high-demand systems.

 ![](assets/images/cqrs.png#only-light)
 ![](assets/images/cqrs_dark.png#only-dark)